 The following checklist is designed to assist you in transferring your Tompkins Cortland credits to your college.

-- Submit an Official Transcript Request to have your TC3 transcript sent to your new college.
+- Submit an Official Transcript Request to have your Tompkins Cortland transcript sent to your new college.
 Wait to order the transcript until after your final semester grades have been posted (late June for spring Concurrent Enrollment classes) to ensure that your college receives a complete transcript.
 See the Concurrent Enrollment Timeline for exact dates.

 - Follow up with your new college's Academic Records or Registrar's Office to confirm that your official transcript was received.
-Ask the office to also evaluate your TC3 credits and apply them to your degree program.
+Ask the office to also evaluate your college credits and apply them to your degree program.